 As anyone who has experienced the death of a cherished pet can understand, this is not easy to write.
 I’m doing it both in memory of my dog, and as self-therapy - I want to remember the details.
 My beloved Dharma, a Gerberian Shepsky (German Shepherd – Siberian Husky cross) died on Easter Monday, three weeks shy of her 13th birthday.
 She had been the object of a great deal of affection.
 She would often rest at the entrance to rooms or at the base of stairwells, forcing us to step gingerly over her, so looking out for her presence became automatic.
 Now our big house feels really empty.

 The typical lifespan of a Gerberian Shepsky is 10 to 13 years, so Dharma lived a full life.
-It was also a mainly happy life, with the first half spent in her birthplace of Northern Ontario, accompanied by her human siblings, and the second half spent with my wife and me in the south of France (with visits from her siblings).
+It was also a mainly happy life, with the first half spent in her birthplace of Northern Ontario, accompanied by her human siblings, and the second half spent with my wife and me overseas in Europe (with visits from her siblings).
 She looked, and acted, a lot like a wolf.
-While living at our rural home in Northern Ontario, I witnessed her catch and eat a partridge and a rabbit, and I also saw her chase after an adult black bear on two occasions (evidently much more scary for me than for her).
-In her adopted home in the center of a small French city, she was considerably more domesticated, spending hours relaxing in front of our store-front window watching the pedestrian traffic, and occasionally barking or baring her teeth when feeling threatened by a passing child banging on the glass.
+While living at our rural Ontario home, I witnessed her catch and eat a partridge and a rabbit, and I also saw her chase after an adult black bear on two occasions (evidently much more scary for me than for her).
+In her adopted home in the center of a small European city, she was considerably more domesticated, spending hours relaxing in front of our store-front window watching the pedestrian traffic, and occasionally barking or baring her teeth when feeling threatened by a passing child banging on the glass.
 Her wolfish instincts would also sometimes display themselves if she suspected that her food dish was about to be taken away from her.
 However, the only person she ever bit was me, when I foolishly, without warning her, tried to pull from between her teeth a dirty tissue she had scooped out of the waste basket.
 She quickly expressed remorse.
 On the whole she was extremely affectionate, and would regularly push her head against my thigh to solicit scritches.
 She was also very loyal, and would lie patiently outside the classroom door during the entire time my wife was giving private language lessons, no doubt enjoying the sound of her voice.
 Always sad whenever she was left at home alone, upon our return she would give us hugs by lifting a foreleg and partially wrapping it around our shin.
 She was really afraid of only one thing – loud noises (including thunder, trains, gunshots and fireworks), and we did our best to shield her from them.